 About the College

-The Ruth S. Coleman College of Nursing has been transforming lives through high-quality nursing education since 1980.
+The Ruth S. Coleman College of Nursing & Health Sciences has been transforming lives through high-quality nursing education since 1980.
 A bachelor of science in nursing program was established in 1983, and a master's degree in nursing was added in 1998, which focused on preparing nurse educators.
 Stritch was the first institution of higher education in Wisconsin to offer such a degree.
 In April 2003, the college was named in honor of benefactor Ruth S. Coleman, for her continuing support of nursing education.

 Vision of the College